 Some common spelling difficulties

 In order to help a student overcome spelling difficulties, a teacher must first understand exactly what the student’s particular problems are.
 One way to figure this out is simply to ask the student to spell words.
-His errors should provide the teacher valuable insights.
+The errors should provide the teacher valuable insights.
 For example:

 When students have not mastered the system of letter-sound correspondences, they often try to compensate by using reading and spelling strategies that may make things worse.
 For example: